What is a guarantor?

 A guarantor is a person who agrees to be responsible for the debt of another person.

 Being a guarantor is a serious obligation.
 If the borrower fails to meet their payment commitments under a credit contract, the guarantor may be required to pay the debt, or the lender may be able to seize (“repossess”) and sell any property that the guarantor has put up as security for the debt (see “Repossession” in this chapter).

-- presents an unacceptable credit risk, or
+- presents an unacceptable credit risk (has a bad credit history), or

 - doesn’t meet the lender’s lending criteria, or

 - is under 18 years old (see “Legal ages” on the Youthlaw website at www.youthlaw.co.nz/your-rights).

 What should you know before entering a guarantee?

 If you agree to be a guarantor there are some things you could do to prepare.
 You should: